Introducing Highgate Primary School

 To accommodate a rapidly growing student population, many additions have been made to the school.
 In 1999, the Undercover Area was built.
 In 2001, two purpose built demountables for Pre-Primary and Kindergarten were added to the school.
 In 2008, a new library was opened.
 In 2011, new additions to the school include a purpose built art room and new classrooms located behind the assembly area.

-In 2016, work commenced on a new double storey, eight classroom, special purpose built early childhood centre.
+In 2017, work was completed on a new double storey, eight classroom, special purpose built early childhood centre.